eellaup/Graphtec_Scraper/README.md

 # Graphtec Web Scraper

 This script will be able to scrape temperature data from Graphtec's local web service.
 Graphtec does not support data transfer via serial communication for Linux systems.
-Instead by plugging an ethernet cable to a raspberry pi, real-time (2 sec delay) temperature data can be scraped.
+Instead, by plugging an ethernet cable to a raspberry pi, real-time (2 sec delay) temperature data can be scraped.

 ## How does it work?